Cocoa: Co-Planning and Co-Execution with AI Agents: Formative Study Procedure Details

 \subsection{Concluding interview}

 The study ended with a concluding interview, where we asked participants about their experiences, perceptions, and desiderata for the AI assistant, along with preferred ways to interact with it.
 Each participant was given a \$35 USD honorarium after the study.
-The study was reviewed and approved by our organization's internal IRB.
+The study was reviewed and approved by the Allen Institute of AI's IRB.